 Template Name Description Total table bloat in schema The total space wasted by tables in schema, in MB.
 Largest table (by multiple of Largest table in schema, calculated as a multiple of its own unbloated size) estimated unbloated size; exclude tables smaller than N MB.
 Highest table bloat in schema The most space wasted by a table in schema, in MB.
 Average table bloat in schema The average space wasted by tables in schema, in MB.
 Table size in schema The size of tables in schema, in MB.
 Tuples inserted Tuples inserted in schema over last N minutes.
 Tuples updated Tuples updated in schema over last N minutes.
 Tuples deleted Tuples deleted from schema over last N minutes.
 Tuples hot updated Tuples hot updated in schema, over last N minutes.
 Sequential Scans Number of full table scans in schema, over last N minutes.
 Index Scans Number of index scans in schema, over last N minutes.
 Hot update percentage Percentage of hot updates in the schema over last N minutes.
 Live Tuples Number of estimated live tuples in schema.
 Dead Tuples Number of estimated dead tuples in schema.
 Dead tuples percentage Percentage of estimated dead tuples in schema.
 Last Vacuum Hours since last vacuum on the schema.
 Last AutoVacuum Hours since last autovacuum on the schema.
 Last Analyze Hours since last analyze on the schema.
 Last AutoAnalyze Hours since last autoanalyze on the schema.
 Table Count Total number of tables in schema.
-Function Count Total number of tubics in schema.
-Sequence Count Total number of requences in schema.
-Index size as a percentage of Size of the indexes in schema, as a percentage of their table's size. table size Size of the mackes in schema, as a percentage of their table 3 size.
-Largest index by table-size Largest index in schema, calculated as percentage of its table's percentage size, oc_index, table_size Materialized View bloat Space wasted by the materialized view, in MB.
-Total materialized view bloat The total space wasted by materialized views in schema, in MB. in schema The total space wasted by materialized views in schema, in Mb.
-Materialized view size as a Size of the materialized view as a multiple of estimated unbloated multiple of unbloated size Size.
-Largest materialized view (by Largest materialized view in schema, calculated as a multiple of its multiple of unbloated size) own estimated unbloated size; exclude materialized view smaller marciple of unbloaced size) than N MB.
-Highest materialized view The most space wasted by a materialized view in schema, in MB. bloat in schema The second of th Average materialized view The average space wasted by materialized views in schema, in MB. bloat in schema 0 Materialized view size The size of materialized view, in MB.
-Materialized view size in The size of materialized views in schema, in MB. schema View Count Total number of views in schema.
+Function Count Total number of functions in schema.
+Sequence Count Total number of sequences in schema.
+Index size as a percentage of Size of the indexes in schema, as a percentage of their table's size. table size , and the second Largest index by table-size Largest index in schema, calculated as percentage of its table's percentage size, oc_index, table_size Materialized View bloat Space wasted by the materialized view, in MB.
+Total materialized view bloat The total space wasted by materialized views in schema, in MB. in schema , Materialized view size as a Size of the materialized view as a multiple of estimated unbloated multiple of unbloated size size.
+Largest materialized view (by Largest materialized view in schema, calculated as a multiple of its multiple of unbloated size) own estimated unbloated size; exclude materialized view smaller than N MB.
+Highest materialized view The most space wasted by a materialized view in schema, in MB. bloat in schema , , , , , , , , , , , , , , , , , , , , Average materialized view The average space wasted by materialized views in schema, in MB. bloat in schema , Materialized view size The size of materialized view, in MB.
+Materialized view size in The size of materialized views in schema, in MB. schema , and the second View Count Total number of views in schema.
 Materialized View Count Total number of materialized views in schema.
 Materialized View Frozen XID The age (in transactions before the current transaction) of the materialized view's frozen transaction ID.
+L 1